 Gary Connett, Great River Energy (retired)

-Today Gary continues to be actively engaged in the electric energy business by being a consultant to the National Rural Electric Association, and Co-Chairman of the newly formed Beneficial Electrification League.
+Today Gary remains actively engaged in the electric energy business as a consultant to the National Rural Electric Cooperative Association, and as co-chairman of the Beneficial Electrification League.
 Gary holds a bachelor’s degree in organizational leadership from Bethel University, St. Paul, MN, and a master’s degree in business administration (MBA) from St. Thomas University, St. Paul, MN.

 Robin Roy, Ph.D., Principal, Next Energy US

 Robin advises government, industry and environmental organizations on energy policy and strategy, focusing primarily on practical steps toward an energy future that is deeply decarbonized, abundant, resilient, and economically vibrant.
-Focus areas include beneficial electrification (serving on the Board of the of the Beneficial Electrification League), advanced storage and grid-responsive consumer technologies to integrate clean electricity
+Focus areas include beneficial electrification and advanced storage and grid-responsive consumer technologies to integrate clean electricity

 Robin works at the nexus between the practicalities of competitive markets, effective public policy, and the opportunity created by technological and institutional innovation, with a particular focus on bringing greater mutual understanding among diverse stakeholders where that can advance business, consumer, and environmental opportunities.

-Robin received a PhD – Civil Engineering, MS – Engineering-Economic Systems and BS – Electrical Engineering from Stanford University.
+Robin received a PhD in Civil Engineering, an MS in Engineering-Economic Systems and a BS in Electrical Engineering from Stanford University.

 Diane Huis, North Carolina’s Electric Cooperatives